lifchrs/CUDA-Flash-Attention/report.md

 ![Before blocks per Q_i](timing_plots_before_qi/seq_len.png)
-![After blocks per Q_i](timing_plots/seq_len.png) Spawning a threadblocks for each $Q_i$ sped up the implementation significantly, we can see in the scaling law of the sequence length
+![After blocks per Q_i](timing_plots/seq_len.png) Spawning a threadblocks for each $Q_i$ sped up the implementation significantly, we can see in the scaling law of the sequence length before and after, the actual time is about 50x faster and also scales slightly better.
+The details as to why this scaling is effective are discussed in the scaling study.

 One result that was concerning was the high usage of dynamic shared memory, but no usage of static shared memory.
 Since we were allocating the memory at runtime with command line arguments, we realized via ncu profiling (shown below) that all of our shared memory was dynamically allocated.